gluster/gluster-kubernetes/docs/examples/gluster-s3-storage-template/README.md

 Note: adjust parameters according to your needs.

-If you wish to make use of any existing storage class, add another parameter like
+If you wish to make use of a GlusterFS StorageClass other than `s3storageclass`, add another parameter of the form:

 ```